FrancisCrickInstitute/pMANIC/docs/Reference_Peak_Validation.md

 A peak is considered **Invalid/Weak** (and flagged red) if its total integrated area is too small compared to the Internal Standard in that same sample.

+> **⚠️ Requirement: Internal Standard**
+> Automated validation requires an Internal Standard to be selected.
+If no standard is selected, all peaks are treated as "Valid" (white) by default.

 ### Formula
 $$\text{Area}_{metabolite} < (\text{Area}_{IS} \times \text{Threshold})$$